Skip to content

 }

 • enabled: (boolean) Master switch for session cleanup.
-Default is false.
+Defaults to false.

 • maxCount: (number) Maximum number of sessions to retain.
-The oldest sessions exceeding this count will be deleted.
+The oldest sessions exceeding this count are deleted.

 {